CocytusServices/akd-client/.github/README.md

 The signature entry (`s=`) is created by making an AKD record as above, signing it using GPG, and base64 encoding it.
 This can be achieved by piping the record into the STDIN of `gpg -s | base64`.

-### `akds-client`
+### `akd-client`
-The client needs to be configured with the record it will be checking and, optionally if using AKDS, the public key to verify the AKDS record against.
-By default `akds-client` will try read this in from `./config.toml`, but you can change this by specifying a path with the `-c` argument.
+The client needs to be configured with the record it will be checking and (optionally if using AKDS) the public key to verify the AKDS record against.
+By default `akd-client` will try read this in from `./config.toml`, but you can change this by specifying a path with the `-c` argument.

 See [config.toml](/config.toml) for a template.